 Are the ABR Fellows expected to complete their projects at the ABR office in Melbourne?

 No. Most of the editorial contact is via email or the telephone.
 Some meetings may be desirable during the course of the Fellowship.
 These are important collaborative partnerships between the magazine and the Fellows.

 What kind of editorial support do Fellows enjoy?

-ABR Fellows enjoy a special status at the magazine – as our senior contributors.
-The Fellow will work with the Editor closely throughout the Fellowship.
 We edit promptly, closely, and respectfully.
-ABR is committed to presenting the Fellow’s work with the utmost finesse.
+ABR is committed to presenting the Fellow’s work in the best-possible form.
 The Editor is always available to discuss the project, to respond to ideas, and to read drafts.
 Peter Rose edits the articles in consultation with the Fellows, and each article is then proofread by at least three editors.